cyberbotics/webots/docs/reference/altimeter.md

 *enable, disable, and read last altimeter measurement*

-The `wb_altimeter_enable` function allows the user to enable touch sensor measurements.
+The `wb_altimeter_enable` function allows the user to enable altimeter measurements.

 The `sampling_period` arguement specifies the sampling period of the sensor and is expressed in milliseconds.
 Note that the first measurement will be available only after the first sampling period has elapsed.